 INTERNATIONAL POOPER SCOOPER WEEK

 What goes in must come out.
-That’s why the first week in April is International Pooper Scooper Week.
-It’s in recognition of a swelling problem.
+That’s why the first week in April is International Pooper Scooper Week recognizing a year-round problem and offering solutions to it.
 The week of April 1-7 every year is to educate pet owners on the importance of cleaning up after their dogs.

-The Association of Professional Animal Waste Specialists (aPaws) was founded in February 2002 by a group of pooper scoopers who believe everyone should be able to go barefoot without a messy squish between their toes.
+In 2008, a member of the Association of Professional Animal Waste Specialists (aPaws) suggested International Pooper Scooper Week, and the committee voted to approve.
+The organization was founded in February 2002 by a group of pooper scoopers who believe everyone should be able to go barefoot without a messy squish between their toes.